picklejar76/kujata/ff7-gltf/README.md

     - see ./config.json
 - Run "node app.js", which translates:
   - AAAA.HRC (Cloud skeleton) to aaaa.gltf and aaaa.bin
-  - AAFE.A (Cloud standing animation) and uses it as base structure
+    - uses AAFE.A (Cloud standing animation) as base structure in the output
-  - AAGA.A (Cloud running animation) and adds it as an animation
+    - includes all Cloud animations (based on Ifalna DB) in the output
 - Look at ff7-gltf/viewer/viewer.html for example of how to view in html page
 - Edit app.js to translate other models as desired
 - For help, reach out to the author: picklejar76@gmail.com